polkadot-developers/substrate-developer-hub.github.io/docs/contracts/introduction.md

   * Public Functions
   * Internal functions

 In ink!, mutability and visibility are explicitly defined per contract function.
-In these functions, you cain access to a number of common Substrate types like `AccountId`, `Balances`, `Hash`, etc...
+In these functions, you gain access to a number of common Substrate types like `AccountId`, `Balances`, `Hash`, etc...
 Additionally, you gain access to commonly used environment variables like the `caller`, `balance`, `gas_left`, and more!

-### Rust
+### Overflow Safety

 Being written in Rust, ink! can provide compile time overflow/underflow safety.
 Using a Rust compiler configuration, you can specify whether you want to support overflowing math, or if you want contract execution to panic when overflows occur.
 No need to continually import "Safe Math" libraries, although Rust also provides [integrated checked, wrapped, and saturated math functions](https://doc.rust-lang.org/std/primitive.u32.html).

-Additionally, Rust provides a safe API for describing values which are not set with the [Option](https://doc.rust-lang.org/std/option/index.html) type.
-This means when a you specify a value as `None`, there is no unambiguous meaning to what that value represents.

 ### Test Environment

 ink! provides a built in test environment which can be used to perform off-chain unit testing with the Rust framework.
 This makes it simple and easy to ensure that your contract code functions as expected, without the need for third party testing platforms.

-### Random Number Generation

-Through Substrate, ink! gains access to a ["low influence" random number generator](https://crates.parity.io/srml_system/struct.Module.html#method.random).
-This is initially implemented through a low-influence "triplet mix" convolution of previous block hash values, but in the future it will be generated from a secure verifiable random function.